Online Master of Education (MEd) in Equestrian Education

 Teaching and Learning in the New Digital Landscape

 This is an overview course to set the stage for the Teaching and Technology Master's program of study.
-Through reading, reflective writing, and hands-on activities or practice, this course is designed to introduce practitioners to 21st Century learners and the implications for the teaching/learning environment.
-Participants will investigate the skill sets that are needed for today's learners, apply technology integration frameworks, assess the potential use of mobile technologies in learning environments, design and implement personal/professional learning networks, emerging technologies, personal/professional learning networks, develop an understanding of digital citizenship, be introduced to emerging technologies, and develop a concept of the future of teaching and learning in the digital landscape.
+Through reading, reflective writing, and hands-on activities and practice, this course is designed to introduce practitioners to 21st Century learners and the implications for the teaching/learning environment.
+Participants will investigate the skill sets that are needed for today's learners, apply technology integration frameworks, assess the potential use of mobile technologies in learning environments, design and implement personal/professional learning networks, investigate emerging technologies, develop an understanding of digital citizenship, and develop a concept of the future of teaching and learning in the digital landscape.

 Current Issues in Equestrian Education